The purpose of your network marketing business…

 I want to educate you so you have (1) realistic expectations, (2) you know why you are doing what you are doing, and (3) to help you begin with the end in mind.

-In most cases, that’s the only mindset they have about making money.
-So when they work part-time for one to three months in their network marketing business, and don’t make much money, they get frustrated and quit!
+In most cases, that’s the only mindset people in our industry have about making money.
+As a result, when they work part-time for one to three months in their network marketing business, and don’t make much money, they get frustrated and quit!

 What many of these folks don’t realize is that trading hours for dollars is NOT how businesses work.
 Business owners are only paid for results!
 No results, no pay!
 Business owners are building an asset, not trading hours for dollars.

 The purpose of starting a business is not to provide an immediate income.
 Instead, the real purpose of a business is to build an asset that provides you an ongoing income, whether you continue to work or not.

 Keep in mind, it might take you a few years (or longer) to build up any type of significant income (in any business), especially if you are doing it part-time!

 The second purpose of a business is to build up an asset that you can sell one day for a big payday.
-Not only can a business become an asset that provides you an ongoing income, but it’s also something that you can sell.
+Not only can a business become an asset that provides you an ongoing income, but it’s also something with an asset value that you can sell.

 Let’s take a few minutes and expand on these two ideas.

 If you are just looking for a way just to make some extra cash TODAY, starting any kind of business probably isn’t the best way to do it.
-If you want extra cash TODAY, you should get a job or part-time job.
+If you want extra cash TODAY, you should get a full-time or part-time job.